ableron/ableron-java/README.md

 Default: `2`

-Maximum number of consecutive refreshs of unused cached fragments.
+Maximum number of consecutive refreshs of inactive cached fragments.
-A fragment is considered unused, if the cache has not been queried for the fragment between two cache refreshs.
+Fragments are considered inactive, if they have not been read from cache between writing to cache and a refresh attempt.

 #### `statsAppendToContent`